ChrisHughes24/leanstuff1/sets_things.md

-# Set like objects in lean #
+# Maths in lean : sets

 ### lists ###
 #### data.list.basic ####
 `list α` is the type of lists of elements of type α.
 Lists are finite and ordered, and can contain duplicates.
 Lists can only contain elements of the same type.
-Lists are constructed using the cons function, which appends an elements of α to the top of a list.
+Lists are constructed using the cons function, which appends an element of α to the top of a list.
 Lists are discussed in more detail in TPIL, chapter 7.5

 `[1, 1, 2, 4] ≠ [1, 2, 1, 4]`